 6. Ghiza’s Wheel

-The next weapon that I will include in this list can be said to be an easter egg or a reference from FromSoftware for one of their Souls-like games.
+One of FromSoftware’s Souls-like games includes the next weapon on this list, which can be considered an easter egg or reference.
 The weapon is the Ghiza’s Wheel which is a reference to the popular weapon in the Bloodborne game called Whirligig Saw.

 In the Elden Ring lore, this weapon is used by executioners to torture lawbreakers in the Ghiza area.
 With a sharp weapon with a spinning wheel, the executioner would torture anyone to the point of bleeding profusely.